BenCaunt/CTRL-ALT-FTC/the-pid-controller/the-integral-term.md

 integralSum = integralSum + (error * timer.seconds());
 ```

-This integral sum is then added to the output of our controller which is then sent as the input to our system. &#x20;
+This integral sum is then added to the output of our controller which is then sent as the input to our system.

-## Effect of Integration in PID&#x20;
+## Effect of Integration in PID

 Integration is useful because it forces our error to be pushed toward 0 over time.
 This allows our system to be much more robust against disturbances such as gravity, friction, and backlash.